ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **H1.5** RPP MUST apply the rules of Label Equivalence as defined in Section 2.3.2.4 of [@!RFC5890] when processing host names in requests and responses by both clients and servers.

-**H1.6** When used for linking a name server to a domain name, RPP MUST support both in-bailiwick and out-of-bailiwick host objects.
+**H1.6** When used for linking a Name Server to a domain name, RPP MUST support both In-bailiwick and Out-of-bailiwick host objects.

-**H1.7** RPP MUST support zero or more IP addresses (IPv4 or IPv6) for host objects, when the host object is used for linking a name server to a domain name.
+**H1.7** RPP MUST support zero or more IP addresses (IPv4 or IPv6) for host objects, when the host object is used for linking a Name Server to a domain name.
 Addresses MUST be syntactically valid, normalised, and unique within the host.
 The maximum number of allowed addressess and any disallowed ranges (e.g., [@!RFC1918]) are server policy.
-The server MAY require, make optional or disallow IP addresses depending on whether host is in-bailiwick or out-of-bailiwick.
+The server MAY require, make optional or disallow IP addresses depending on whether host is In-bailiwick or Out-of-bailiwick.
 This is also server policy.

 **H1.8** RPP MUST provide functional equivalents for EPP host status values (e.g., ok, linked, client/server<command>Prohibited, pending<command>) and define their mapping to RPP responses and HTTP status codes.

 ### Operations

 **H2.1** RPP MUST RPP MUST provide operations to check, create, read, update and delete host objects as defined in [@!RFC5732], with partial update semantics available to allow for efficient updates.
-Transfer operation of subordinate host object MUST be implicit with the transfer operation of parent domain name.
+Transfer Operation of subordinate host object MUST be implicit with the Transfer Operation of parent domain name.

-**H2.2** RPP SHOULD support searching and listing hosts filtered by name (exact/prefix), IP address, and sponsoring client, with pagination, the server MAY use a maximum limit on results.
+**H2.2** RPP SHOULD support searching and listing hosts filtered by name (exact/prefix), IP address, and Sponsoring Client, with pagination, the server MAY use a maximum limit on results.

-**H2.3** Only the sponsoring client (or an authorised server administrator) MAY modify or delete a host; servers MUST enforce authorisation.
+**H2.3** Only the Sponsoring Client (or an authorised server administrator) MAY modify or delete a host; servers MUST enforce authorisation.

-**H2.4** RPP MUST assure that in-bailiwick host objects are created and managed by the same sponsoring client as the parent domain name.
+**H2.4** RPP MUST assure that In-bailiwick host objects are created and managed by the same Sponsoring Client as the parent domain name.

 **H2.5** RPP MUST enforce referential integrity.
 A host referenced by any domain (linked) MUST NOT be deleted.
 Servers MUST return a conflict error when deletion is disallowed and the host representation MAY include an attribute with information about linked objects.
 RPP MUST allow for safe deletion of referenced hosts - with grace period, restore and prior removal of references as recommended in [@!RFC9874].

-**H2.6** RPP MUST prevent creation of duplicate hosts within a registry namespace (TLD) and return a conflict on collision.
+**H2.6** RPP MUST prevent creation of duplicate hosts within a Registry namespace (TLD) and return a conflict on collision.

 ### Data Representation